TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/PhpFileFormatting/PhpSyntaxFormatting/Index.rst

 """"""""

 Comments in the code are highly welcome and recommended.
-Inline comments must precede the commented line and be indented by one tab.
+Inline comments must precede the commented line and be indented with the same number of tabs as the commented line.
 Example::

    protected function processSubmission() {
         // Check if user is logged in
         if ($GLOBALS['TSFE']->fe_user->user['uid']) {
                    …
            }